 The health insurance marketplace – sometimes referred to as the health insurance exchange – is where consumers can purchase health insurance plans that comply with the patient protections in the Affordable Care Act.

 The marketplaces are an important resource for individuals and families who don’t already have high quality coverage through Medicaid, Medicare, or an employer.
 Many of those individuals and families – including some with employer-sponsored coverage – will qualify for financial assistance from the federal government to help pay for coverage purchased through the marketplace.
 That assistance can dramatically reduce monthly premiums and, for certain consumers, their out-of-pocket expenses as well.
 To find out more, visit www.healthcare.gov.

 The Marketplaces can also help you determine if you or members of your family may be eligible for Medicaid.
 You can enroll in Medicaid anytime through the year, if you're eligible.

 The best place to start is www.healthcare.gov.
 This website is hosted by the federal government and serves as the entry point for consumers who want to purchase health insurance coverage through the marketplace.
 If you live in a state with its own marketplace, www.healthcare.gov will transfer you to the website for that state’s marketplace.

 The marketplace sites will calculate based on your income whether you qualify for financial assistance to help pay for your coverage or whether you’re eligible for coverage through Medicaid.

 When is open enrollment?

 Open enrollment is an annual period during which consumers select their health insurance plan for the following calendar year.
-For health insurance coverage that would be effective for 2020, the open enrollment period runs from November 1, 2021 to January 15, 2022 federally and in most states, though some states stop at December 15th.
+The open enrollment period runs from November 1, 2021 to January 15, 2022 federally and in most states, though some states stop at December 15th.